The Gospel According to Ezekiel

 0:00

-Historical Context and Structure of Ezekiel
+Historical Context Leading to Ezekiel

-The primary theme is the glory of God, seen in His holiness, vindicating Himself as the essential being at the center of our lives.
-A life totally satisfied with God is the only manner of life.
-Secondarily, the book brings hope of Jesus Christ, pointing to the coming Savior and King who restores God's people permanently.
+The ultimate primary theme is the glory of God, seen in His holiness, vindicating Himself as the essential center of life.
+A life fully satisfied in God is the only way to live.

 Ezekiel's Vision in Chapter 1

 Now it came about in the 30th year, on the fifth day of the fourth month, while I was by the River Chebar among the exiles, the heavens were opened and I saw visions of God.
-(On the fifth of the month in the fifth year of King Jehoiachin's exile...)
+(On the fifth of the month in the fifth year of King Jehoiachin's exile.)

 The word of the Lord came expressly to Ezekiel the priest, son of Buzi, in the land of the Chaldeans by the River Chebar, and there the hand of the Lord came upon him.

 As I looked, behold, a storm wind was coming from the north, a great cloud with fire flashing forth continually and a bright light around it, and in its midst something like glowing metal in the midst of the fire.
 Within it there were figures resembling four living beings.
 And this was their appearance: they had human form.

 Each of them had four faces and four wings.
-Their legs were straight and their feet were like a calf's hoof, and they gleamed like burnished bronze.
+Their legs were straight and their feet were like a calf’s hoof, and they gleamed like burnished bronze.
 Under their wings on their four sides were human hands.
 As for the faces and wings of the four of them, their wings touched one another; their faces did not turn when they moved, each went straight forward.
 As for the form of their faces, each had the face of a man; all four had the face of a lion on the right and the face of a bull on the left, and all four had the face of an eagle.
 Such were their faces.
 Their wings were spread out above; each had two touching another being, and two covering their bodies.
 And each went straight forward; wherever the spirit was about to go, they would go, without turning as they went.

 In the midst of the living beings there was something that looked like burning coals of fire, like torches darting back and forth among the living beings.
 The fire was bright, and lightning was flashing from the fire.
 And the living beings ran to and fro like bolts of lightning.

 Now as I looked at the living beings, behold, there was one wheel on the earth beside the living beings, for each of the four of them.
 The appearance of the wheels and their workmanship was like sparkling beryl, and all four of them had the same form, their appearance and workmanship being as if one wheel were within another.
 Whenever they moved, they moved in any of their four directions without turning as they moved.
 As for their rims they were lofty and awesome, and the rims of all four of them were full of eyes round about.
 Whenever the living beings moved, the wheels moved with them.
 And whenever the living beings rose from the earth, the wheels rose also.
 Wherever the spirit was about to go, they would go in that direction.
 The wheels rose close beside them; for the spirit of the living beings was in the wheels.
-Whenever those went, these went; and whenever those stood still, these stood still.
+Whenever those went, these went, and whenever those stood still, these stood still.
 And whenever those rose from the earth, the wheels rose close beside them; for the spirit of the living beings was in the wheels.

 Now over the heads of the living beings there was something like an expanse, like the awesome gleam of crystal, spread out over their heads.
 Under the expanse their wings were stretched out straight, one toward the other; each one also had two wings covering its body on the one side and on the other.
 I also heard the sound of their wings like the sound of abundant waters as they went, like the voice of the Almighty, a sound of tumult like the sound of an army camp.
 Whenever they stood still, they dropped their wings.